Making a Standalone Binary

 What is Unwinding and How to Disable It

-In a normal rust execution environment, when a program panics, it means that it has encountered an unrecoverable error This means, that all of the memory should be cleaned up, so a memory leak doesn't occur.
-This is where unwinding comes in.
-When a rust program panics, and the panic strategy is to unwind, rust goes up the stack of the program, and cleans up the data from each function that it encounters.
+When a Rust program panics, and the panic strategy is to unwind, Rust goes up the stack of the program, and cleans up the data from each function that it encounters.
 However, walking back and cleaning up is a lot of work.
 Rust, therefore, allows you to choose the alternative of immediately aborting, which ends the program without cleaning up.
-This alternative is also useful in our case, where we don't have the sense of "cleaning up", because we still doesn't have an operating system.
-So, to simply switch the panic strategy to abort, we can add the following line to our Cargo.toml file:
+This alternative is also useful in our case, where we don't have the sense of "cleaning up", because we still don't have an operating system.

 [profile.dev]